FAQs

 The tunnels are dark and a powerful light 300-400 lumen is required.

 There are NO LIGHTS in the tunnels, if this is bothersome, it is recommended that riders walk their bicycles through the tunnels.
-The St. Paul Pass ("Taft") Tunnel is lined with gutters and can be very dark, cold and wet.
-Extra caution is recommended.
+The St. Paul Pass ("Taft") Tunnel is lined with gutters and can be very dark, cold, wet and even slippery in places close to the gutters.
+Extra caution is recommended whenever in the tunnel.

 Q. Can you tell me if the trail is OK for a ten year old - i.e. are there railings on the trestles?

 A. In general the trail is OK to ride downhill from Taft or Roland to Pearson for most youngsters of 5 to 6 years of age and older, provided they know how to ride a bicycle by themselves.
 All children age 13 & under must be accompanied by an adult.
 All trestles have railings as pictured here.
-FYI: We have had 3yr olds finish the ride each year.
+FYI: We have had 3yr olds finish the ride each year on strider bikes.

 Q. Are the bike rentals near the trailhead or will we need to transport the bikes in our vehicle?